Chocorean/authmod/README.md

  - `/changepassword <old> <new> <comfirmation>` to change your password once logged.

 Player data are stored in either a [SQL database](./docker/init.sql) or a sqlite file.
+[MariaDB](https://mariadb.org/) and [MySQL](https://www.mysql.com/) are supported at this time.

+**Note:** If you are using *MySQL 8 or higher on a Windows device*, you might experience difficulties to connect to the database from the server.
+What fixed my issues was to run this command while logged in the database: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'your_database_password';`

 ## Installation